 Finally, funds previously allocated to the Family Reunification Program were reallocated to three subrecipient operated Homeless Housing, Assistance and Prevention (HHAP) Rapid Rehousing programs, which served 142 households, consisting of 272 persons.

-In FY 2023, the AHF Rapid Rehousing funds served 381 people within 192 households, exceeding the AHF goal of 40 households by 380 percent and 152 households.
+480% of Goal Met In FY 2023, the AHF Rapid Rehousing funds served 381 people within 192 households, exceeding the AHF goal of 40 households by 380 percent and 152 households.